wasifdawar/Event-Comms/README.md

 To communicate across the subtrees in the DOM (and under some circumstances between different browser windows logged into the same org), use Lightning message service (LMS).
 LMS is a publish and subscribe service that facilitates communication between Lightning web components, Aura components, and Visualforce pages.

 Use LMS for communication between unrelated components unless you control both components and a common parent.
 LMS is powerful, effective, and easy to use, but don’t let that tempt you to use it when it’s not necessary.
 Firing DOM events is much more efficient.
-When you need to communicate between components with a parent that you can’t control, such as two App Builder slots, Lightning message service is the perfect choice.
+When you need to communicate between components with a parent that you can not control, such as two App Builder slots, Lightning message service is the perfect choice.

 - [Salesforce Trailhead Module Link](https://trailhead.salesforce.com/content/learn/projects/communicate-between-lightning-web-components?trailmix_creator_id=journeytosalesforce&trailmix_slug=all-about-lwc)

-##TrailHead Profile Link
+## TrailHead Profile Link

 - [Wasif Dawar Trailhead Profile Link](https://www.salesforce.com/trailblazer/wasifdawar16)